toggl/track-extension/README.md

 2. Navigate to `chrome://extensions/` and enable "Developer Mode".
 3. Choose "Load unpacked extension..."
 4. Open the src directory in the toggl-button directory you just cloned and follow the prompts to install.

+## Current issue (TFS)

+Currently you can track time only on backlog and canban view, in custom queries, toggl button have some issues and dont work properly.

 ## Using the Button
 1. Log in to your [Toggl][1] account and keep yourself logged in (no need to keep the tab open).